daattali/beautiful-jekyll/README.md

 ## Features

 - **SIMPLE**: The primary goal of Beautiful Jekyll is to allow literally *anyone* to create a website in a few minutes.
+- **Modern**: Uses the latest best practices and technologies to achieve nearly perfect scores on Google Chrome's Audit.
 - **Mobile-first**: Designed to look great on both large-screen and small-screen (mobile) devices.
 - **Highly customizable**: Many personalization settings such as changing the background colour/image, adding a logo.
 - **Flexible usage**: Use Beautiful Jekyll directly on GitHub or using a Ruby gem - choose the best [development method](#build-your-website-in-3-steps) for you.